Senegal appeals to Gambia to halt executions

-DAKAR (Reuters) - Senegalese President Macky Sall joined international appeals for neighboring Gambia to halt a series of planned executions of death row prisoners, confirming on Tuesday that two of the nine who have already faced the firing squad were Senegalese.
+DAKAR, Aug 28 (Reuters) - Senegalese President Macky Sall joined international appeals for neighbouring Gambia to halt a series of planned executions of death row prisoners, confirming on Tuesday that two of nine who have already faced the firing squad were Senegalese.

-Gambian President Yahya Jammeh vowed this month to execute all of 40-plus death row inmates by mid-September “to ensure that criminals get what they deserve”, drawing condemnation from the African Union, the European Union, Britain, Germany, France and human rights groups.
+Gambian President Yahya Jammeh vowed this month to execute all of 40-plus death row inmates by mid-September “to ensure that criminals get what they deserve”, drawing condemnation from the African Union, the European Union, Britain and rights groups.

 “Macky Sall calls for an urgent stay of execution for all the cases,” a statement issued by his office said after Gambia on Monday confirmed it had executed six civilians and three members of the army for a variety of crimes which it said all involved murder.